microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 <font size="6">✅ Lab check</font>

-The diagram view helps us easily view the flow of data, both at the query level and at the step level to better determine how our queries are connected and what data preparation steps we have applied to each query.
+In summary, diagram view in Power Query Online is a powerful tool that offers a visual way to prepare data in the Power Query editor and helps us easily view the flow of data, both at the query level and at the step level to better determine how our queries are connected and what data preparation steps we have applied to each query.

 Learn more about [diagram view](https://docs.microsoft.com/power-query/diagram-view).